laravel-mix/laravel-mix/docs/options.md

 -   **purifyCss:** Set this option to `true` if you want Mix to automatically read your HTML/Blade files and strip your CSS bundle of all unused selectors.
 You can also pass an object containing [purifycss-webpack options](https://github.com/webpack-contrib/purifycss-webpack#options).
 -   **postCss:** Merge any custom postcss plugins.
 -   **clearConsole:** Set this to false, if you don't want the terminal/console to clear after each build.
+-   **hmrStyleLoaderOptions:** Pass options to style-loader when using HMR.